How to accept rent payments online: A guide for landlords and property managers

 Yes, Stripe offers the necessary functionality for landlords to accept rent payments from tenants, using various methods such as credit cards, debit cards, and digital wallets.
 Landlords and property managers will need to integrate Stripe's APIs into their website or property management software.

-While Stripe can be used for rent payments, there are other tools specifically designed for landlords and property managers that might offer additional features tailored to this industry, such as lease management, maintenance requests, and tenant screening.
-Understand the rest of your property management tech stack so you can make sure Stripe integrates well with the other tools you’re using to support your business.
+While Stripe can be used for rent payments, there are other tools specifically designed for landlords and property managers that might offer additional features specific to this industry, such as lease management, maintenance requests, and tenant screening.
+Understand the rest of your property management tech stack so you can make sure Stripe integrates well.

 Ready to get started?